Cromunus/DOue5-style-guide/README.md

 This also simplifies the job of cooking for engineers.
 Wrangling levels for a build process can be extremely frustrating if they have to dig through arbitrary folders for them.
 If a team's maps are all in one place, it is much harder to accidentally not cook a map in a build.
 It also simplifies lighting build scripts as well as QA processes.

+**Note: For DO projects we decided to use 08_Levels.
+Downside being no automatic including of maps, so make sure you include all maps the project needs under project settings.**
+**This decision is up for discussion.**

 <a name="2.5"></a>
 <a name="structure-core"></a>
 ### 2.5 Use A `Core` Folder For Critical Blueprints And Other Assets